guohengkai/region-ensemble-network/README.md

 By Hengkai Guo (Updated on April 8, 2017)

 ## Description
 This is the project of work [Region Ensemble Network: Improving Convolutional Network for Hand Pose Estimation](https://arxiv.org/abs/1702.02447).
-Currently this repository only includes the prediction results for comparison.
+This repository includes the prediction results for comparison, prediction codes and visualization codes.
 More details will be released in the future.

 ## Results
 Here we provide the testing results of basic network (`results/dataset_basic.txt`) and region ensemble network (`results/dataset_ren_4x6x6.txt`) for [ICVL](http://www.iis.ee.ic.ac.uk/~dtang/hand.html) dataset and [NYU](http://cims.nyu.edu/~tompson/NYU_Hand_Pose_Dataset.htm) dataset in our paper.
 Also we provide the testing labels (`labels/dataset_test_label.txt`), computed centers (`labels/dataset_center.txt`) and corresponding image names (`labels/dataset_test_list.txt`).